Hibbertia puberula

 Hibbertia puberula is a species of flowering plant in the family Dilleniaceae and is endemic to New South Wales.
-It is a small shrub with softly-hairy foliage, narrow egg-shaped to almost linear leaves, and yellow flowers usually arranged singly short side shoots with ten to fourteen stamens on one side of two carpels.
+It is a small shrub with softly-hairy foliage, narrow egg-shaped to almost linear leaves, and yellow flowers usually arranged on singly short side shoots with ten to fourteen stamens on one side of two carpels.

 Description

 Hibbertia puberula is a small shrub with a few wiry branches up to 30 cm long and with softly-hairy foliage.
 The leaves are narrow egg-shaped to almost linear, mostly 3.0–5.5 mm long, 0.8–1.4 mm wide on a petiole 0.2–0.5 mm long and with the edges rolled under.
 The flowers are usually arranged singly on the ends of short side-shoot with leaf-like bracts mostly 3.0–3.5 mm long at the base.
 The five sepals are joined at the base, the outer sepal lobes egg-shaped and more or less beaked with the edges rolled under near the tip, 6–10 mm long, the inner sepal lobes mostly 5–7 mm long.
 The five petals are yellow, egg-shaped with the narrower end towards the base, 6–8 mm long and there are ten to fourteen stamens fused together at the base on one side of the two carpels, each carpel with four to six ovules.
 Flowering mainly occurs from October to November.